| Home

 for Advanced Studies and Research (CASR), BUET |

-1. Monisha, I.I., Mehtaj, N., and
+1. Monisha, I.I., Mehtaj, N., and Awal, Z.I.

-Awal, Z.I.
 (2023).

-A Step Towards IMO Greenhouse Gas Reduction Goal:
+A Step Towards IMO Greenhouse Gas Reduction Goal: Effectiveness of Machine

-Effectiveness of Machine Learning Based CO2 Emission Prediction Model,
+Learning Based CO2 Emission Prediction Model, Journal of Naval Architecture

-pp. 1 8.
+and Marine Engineering (JNAME), Vol. 20, No. 3, pp. 1 8.
 (Link) 2.
 I. I. Monisha, N. Mehtaj, and Z.I.
-Awal, A step towards IMO greenhouse gas
+Awal, A step

-reduction goal: Effectiveness of machine learning based CO2 emission
+towards IMO greenhouse gas reduction goal: Effectiveness of machine learning

-Marine Technology (MARTEC 2022), Paper No. 283, BUET, Dhaka, Bangladesh, Dec.
+Conference on Marine Technology (MARTEC 2022), Paper No. 283, BUET, Dhaka,

+Bangladesh, Dec.
 21 22, 2022, pp. 512 517.
 (Link) |

 2023 |